squirrel-forge/composer.laravel.cs/README.md

 ## Linking the public directory

 To copy or symlink your public directory to a new location, run the *sqfcs:mvpub* command.
-Note that running this command from the appropriate user/context will prevent permission issues.
+Note that running this command from the appropriate user/context will prevent permission issues, for example when running in a docker container you must run the command inside the container context.

 The *target* can be relative to laravel root or system absolute.
 The *--cp* option defines, if and which files are copied instead of being linked.